FlamesX-128/Marines-In-Position/Code/Project Brutality/README.md

 # INFO

-Does this work in Project brutality 2.3?  ‍ ‍ ‍ 》》》 ‍Works with its respective version. <br>
+Does this work in Project brutality 2.3?  ‍ ‍ ‍ 》》》 ‍It works <br>
 Does this work in Project brutality 3.0?  ‍ ‍ ‍ 》》》 ‍It is not tested.
 #